Purpose and scope

 There are a wide range of meetings which address the implementation of this Safeguarding Strategy including, senior management team meetings, quality team meetings, and operational team meetings.
 Staff development sessions also enhance communication of the safeguarding agenda and focus on improving practice.

-Lead Safeguarding Officer – Claire Prince (reporting to Tony Higgins – Managing Director)
+Lead Safeguarding Officer – Sarah Taylor (reporting to Tony Higgins – Managing Director)

 All allegations against people who work with children and that meet the specific criteria below should be reported by the employer within one working day to Local Authority Designated Officer (LADO).

-If you need to contact your Local Authority Designated Officer (LADO), please consult your Local Safeguarding Children Board (LSBC) or Local Authority.
+If you need to contact your Local Authority Designated Officer (LADO), please consult your Local Children Safeguarding Partnership (CSCP for Cumbria) or Local Authority Children Safeguarding Partnership in all other areas:

 The key guidance and legislation for the safeguarding of children responsibilities for System People are contained within: